top of page

 IMG_0064.jpeg

-What could a trail shredding, bike riding, IT guru from Rockford and a fun-loving, professional orchestral clarinetist from Portland possibly have in common?
+What could a trail shredding, bike riding, IT guru from Rockford, MI and a fun-loving, professional orchestral clarinetist from Portland, OR possibly have in common?
 The love of fun, family, and good food, of course!
 Jason and Suzy met as neighbors in Grand Rapids, MI and are now married with two amazing daughters and two very enthusiastic dogs.

 Here is how Yum Pouch began...